Anas-Bdev/Namaa-Backend/README.md

 # ⭐ Final Note

-Namaa is a backend platform built using modern .NET development practices and architectural patterns.
-The project focuses on scalability, maintainability, clean design, and real-world backend engineering concepts while continuing to evolve as an active graduation project.
+Namaa is a real-world backend platform built using modern .NET development practices and architectural patterns.
+The project demonstrates scalable system design, clean engineering principles, domain-driven thinking, secure API development, and production-oriented backend architecture while continuing to evolve as an active graduation project.